binkley/kotlin-rational/README.md

 * `NaN` propagates
 * Operations with infinities produce an infinity, or not a number

-#### TODO: Cope with infinitesimals

-This code incorrectly returns 0 when dividing by infinities.
-It presently has no concept of _infinitesimals_.
+Division by an infinity is zero.
+This code does not have a concept of infinitesimals.

 ### `Rational` is a `Number`